leandrolcampos/coursera-dsa/README.md

 **Created by:** University of California, San Diego, and National Research University Higher School of Economics

-This repository contains my solutions written in C to the programming assignments of the [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms).
+This repository contains my solutions to the programming assignments of the [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms).

 **Disclaimer:** If you are enrolled in this specialization or in one of its courses, you must read this [Honor Code](https://www.coursera.org/about/terms/honorcode).

-# Course 1.
+## Course 1.
 Algorithmic Toolbox

 ### Week 1.
 Programming Challenges